CrazyWillBear/HexPM/README.md

 ![alt text](https://cdn.discordapp.com/attachments/606270006040199209/796170849773813770/unknown.png)

 ## License
-The Unlicense - Have fun with it
+The Unlicense - For the moment I've chosen The Unlicense because I don't want to impose restrictions or limit compatibility during the beta stages of development.
+Later on, if it allows, I may change the license to better suite HexPM's needs.

 ## Credits
 xsucculentx has contributed enough to the project to be considered a developer.
 He has rewritten parts of the code and given plenty of advice on how syntax and visuals should work within HexPM.